-Commented [SB30]: The second part of 16 165(6)
+The second part of 16 165(6) restated here -- re CTE programs.

-Commented [SB31]: Moved from 2121.5 below.

-student support services shall be specified within a student's Personalized Learning Plan process.
+Commented [38]: Moved from 2121.5 below.
+In accordance with 16 V.S.A. § 2902 and State Board Rule 2194, each school district shall ensure that a tiered system of academic and behavioral supports is in place to assist all students in working toward attainment of the standards.
+This system shall be aligned with each school's personalized Learning pelan structures, and specific student support services shall be specified within a student's Personalized Learning Plan process.
 Each school district shall assign responsibility for developing and maintaining the tiered system of supports either to the superintendent pursuant to a contract entered into under 16 VSA 267 or to the school principal.